jameswilddev/maryland-game-engine-old/docs/architecture/database.md

 - A blue channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.

 All colors' values default to 0, 0, 0 (black) when not set.

+## Images

+An image is an uncompressed 32-bit 2D bitmap graphic.
+It is intended for small sprites and textures.
+Images include:

+- A width in columns.
+- A height in columns.
+- 4 * width * height bytes specifying the colors of the pixels within the image.
+This is a repeating pattern of the following, row-major, starting in the top left corner:
+  - A red channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+  - A green channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+  - A blue channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+  - An opacity, where 0 is fully transparent and 255 is fully opaque.